Accelerating Data Chunking in Deduplication Systems using Vector Instructions: Evaluation

 Figures \ref{fig:chunking_throughput_speedup_sscdc} and \ref{fig:chunking_throughput_speedup_vectorcdc} compare the throughput benefits of accelerating hash-based and hashless algorithms with AVX-512 accelerated algorithms on \texttt{DEB} and \texttt{DEV}.

 Accelerating hash-based algorithms (Figure \ref{fig:chunking_throughput_speedup_sscdc}) using SS-CDC achieves a speedup of $2.45 - 3.32\times$.
-For instance, on \texttt{DEB}, \textit{SS-CRC} exhibits a throughput of $1.2$ GB/s over \textit{CRC} at $0.46$ GB/s, i.e., a $2.45\times$ speedup.
-Similarly, \textit{SS-GEAR} achieves $3.57$ GB/s over \textit{GEAR} at $1.07$ GB/s, i.e., a $3.32\times$ speedup.

-On the other hand, the hashless algorithms \textit{VAE-Max}, \textit{VAE-Min}, \textit{VMAXP}, and \textit{VRAM} achieve speedups of $5.1\times$, $4.43\times$, $5.36\times$, and $17.69\times$ over their respective native counterparts.
+On the other hand, the hashless algorithms \textit{VAE-Max}, \textit{VAE-Min}, \textit{VMAXP}, and \textit{VRAM} achieve speedups of $5.1\times$, $4.43\times$, $5.36\times$, and $17.69\times$ over their respective native counterparts, achieving throughputs in the range of $6.5$ GB/s--$29.9$ GB/s.
 Thus, vector instructions can be leveraged far more efficiently for hashless algorithms,\textit{ proving that hashless algorithms are better candidates for vector-acceleration than their hash-based counterparts}.

 Figure \ref{fig:chunking_throughput_speedup_vectorcdc} shows that \textit{VRAM} achieves higher throughputs than \textit{VAE-Max}, \textit{VAE-Min}, and \textit{VMAXP}.
 This is because \textit{VAE} requires multiple iterations of \textit{Range Scan} per chunk, each followed by an \textit{Extreme Byte Search}, while \textit{VRAM} only requires one iteration of each (\S\ref{sec:design}).
 Similarly, \textit{VMAXP} requires multiple \textit{Range Scans}, each followed by two \textit{Extreme Byte Searches}.
 For a given target average chunk size, the size of the \textit{Extreme Byte Search} regions in \textit{MAXP} is $70-80$\% smaller than the search region in \textit{AE}.
 This allows \textit{VMAXP} to achieve speeds similar to \textit{VAE-Max} and \textit{VAE-Min} despite needing an extra \textit{Extreme Byte Search}.